I’m an investigative reporter at Hearst Connecticut Media Group, where my work appears in newspapers and online across the state.

 I’m a member of Investigative Reporters and Editors, where I mentor other reporters, and the Religion News Association.

-The best place to follow my work is on Twitter (or, if that falls apart, Mastodon).
+The best place to follow my work is on X (formerly Twitter).